HectorRguez/AQI_server/README.md

 - **Background Collection**: Automatic data collection for major cities

 > [!WARNING]
-> If the OpenWeatherMap API is unavailable, the server **automatically generates and serves realistic fake data**.
+> If the OpenWeatherMap API is unavailable, the server **automatically generates and serves realistic synthetic data**.

 ## Installation